chaitanya0411/PMSAlgorithms/README.md

-Sequence motifs are short, recurring patterns in DNA that are presumed to have a biological function.
+Sequence motifs are short, recurring patterns in DNA/Protein that are presumed to have a biological function.
 Often they indicate sequence-specific binding sites for proteins such as nucleases and transcription factors (TF).
 Others are involved in important processes at the RNA level, including ribosome binding, mRNA processing (splicing, editing, polyadenylation) and transcription termination.

 PMS is planted motif search which is the process of finding motifs in a set of input strings.